pluralsight/guides/hello-world-node-js/article.md

 <hr/>
 <h1>How to use npm ? </h1>

-the node package manager will give you the ability to install modules that other people develop and publish on https://www.npmjs.com.
+the node package manager will give you the ability to install modules that other people develop and published on https://www.npmjs.com.

 using npm will reflect everything you install on a package.json file that lists all modules and information about your application.